cryptojoks/antofy-docs/docs/architecture.md

 But when there is no owner, there is also no single source of truth to which all participants can refer.&#x20;

-{% hint style="info" %}
-The owner, for example, can determine which server provides the current time, keeps a list of all working nodes, or stores the file paths.
+*The owner, for example, can determine which server provides the current time, keeps a list of all working nodes, or stores the file paths.
 But such a server becomes known to everyone, and if a third party blocks it, the system will stop working.
-And this has happened more than once.
+And this has happened more than once.*
-{% endhint %}

 Theoretically, a majority consent of the nodes about the system's state could serve as the source of truth.
 The participants' individual interests are contradictory, and, as a result, the optimum to which the system will aim is the balance of the interests of the majority of its participants.